What is open banking?

 Sharing joint account data

-You may also be able to share joint account data as part of an Open Banking arrangement.
-If personal information is requested as part of a joint account agreement, we’ll only share the personal details belonging to the person who created the arrangement.
+You may also be able to share joint account data as part of an Open Banking data sharing arrangement.
+If personal information is requested as part of a joint account data sharing arrangement, we’ll only share the personal details belonging to the person who created the data sharing arrangement.